-6. Construction of liquid schedules
+7. Construction of liquid schedules

 Having the capability of building full teams, this section presents the general method for building liquid schedules on irregular topologies for any collective communication pattern.
 Note that we neglect network latencies, consider a constant packet size and assume static routing.

 Let us introduce the definition of a schedule.
 By defining a partition of X as a disjoint collection of nonempty subsets of X whose union is X [Halmos74], a schedule α of a traffic X is a collection of simultaneities of X partitioning the traffic X. An elements of a schedule α is called time frame.
 The length $\#(\alpha)$ of a schedule α is the number of time frames in α .
 A schedule of a traffic is optimal if the traffic does not have any shorter schedule.
-If the length of a schedule is liquid, i.e. a schedule α of a traffic X is liquid if $\#(\alpha) = \Lambda(X)$.
+If the length of a schedule is equal to the duration of the traffic, then the schedule is liquid, i.e. a schedule α of a traffic X is liquid if $\#(\alpha) = \Lambda(X)$.